systeminit/si/README.md

 _Please note: the new file descriptor limit may not persist to future sessions._

+On Linux, it may be necessary to increase the `fs.inotify.max_user_watches` kernel setting.
+If this setting is to low, you will see errors that look similar to this: `Error: ENOSPC: System limit for number of file watchers reached`.

 Once ready, we can build relevant services and run the entire stack locally.

 _Please note: if you have used SI before, the following command will delete all contents of the database.